layinka/agent-x/README.md

 ## Benefits
 ### For Existing Users
-DEFI yield automation for Experts in DeFi yield strategies who are not having enough time for persistent manual intervention in DEFI yield or round-the-clock monitoring of yield protocols, market conditions and strategies.
+DEFI yield automation for experts in DeFi yield strategies who are not having enough time for persistent manual intervention in DEFI yield or round-the-clock monitoring of yield protocols, market conditions and strategies.
 ### For New Users
-DEFI yield strategy abstraction for users who are not having in-depth understanding of DEFI strategies and the workings of DEFI yield protocols.
+DEFI yield strategy abstraction for new users who are not having in-depth understanding of DEFI strategies and the workings of DEFI yield protocols.

 ## For Sonic Labs and Ecosystem DEFI protocols/pools
 ### To onboard new users and retain existing users.